WordPress/gutenberg/packages/eslint-plugin/docs/rules/no-unguarded-get-range-at.md

-# Avoid unguarded getRangeAt (avoid-unguarded-get-range-at)
+# Avoid unguarded getRangeAt (no-unguarded-get-range-at)

 Some browsers (e.g. Safari) will throw an error when `getRangeAt` is called and there are no ranges in the selection.